joevincentgaltie/simple-churn-prediction/README.md

 # Churn-prediction

-churn prediction based on a kaggle dataset of bank customers
+Basic churn prediction based on a kaggle dataset of bank customers.